tim-s-ccs/ccs-digitalmarketplace-frontend-jinja/README.md

 When the pull request is merged a GitHub Action will tag the new version.

+## Pre-commit hooks

+This project has a [pre-commit hook][pre-commit hook] to do some general file checks and check the `pyproject.toml`.
+Follow the [Quick start][pre-commit quick start] to see how to set this up in your local checkout of this project.

 ## Licence

 Unless stated otherwise, the codebase is released under [the MIT License][mit].